Skip to content

 Image depicting how to install the GNSS Receiver card in the correct orientation, based on the MTTplus slot shape.

 • Replace the plastic cap, minding the original orientation.
-Make sure the notches inside the cap align with the module’s printed circuit board (PCB).
-The cap must lay flush with the connector panel (no rocking or gaps) and the screw holes must align perfectly with the ones in the panel, no adjustments shall be necessary.
+Make sure the offset notches (slots) inside the cap align with the module’s printed circuit board (PCB).
+The cap must lay flush with the connector panel surface (no rocking or gaps) and the screw holes must align perfectly with the ones on the panel, no adjustments or forcing should be necessary.

 • Secure the plastic cap with the screws.